 Other Succotash Ideas

 Here’s another Succotash we just made.
 I called it “Leftover Vegetable Succotash.”
-It is made of zucchini, broccoli, red onion, corn, okra, garlic, and I added fresh cherry tomatoes from our garden at the end!
+It is made of zucchini, broccoli, red onion, corn, okra, and garlic; then I added fresh cherry tomatoes from our garden at the end!
 Yum!
-We ate this with some Mealthy Air Fryer CrispLid Crispy Chicken Thighs.
-The crisp lid is a topper for an Instant Pot, and it works just like an air fryer!

 Have You Tried This Recipe?